 The Nikon Z7 is a mirrorless interchangeable lens camera that was revealed to the public in August 2018 and is equipped with a full frame sensor.
 It offers a resolution of 45.4 megapixel.

-The Nikon Z7 has a Camera Elo of 3277.
+Is the Nikon Z7 a good camera?
+The Z7 has a Camera Elo of 3238.
 This very strong rating puts it among the elite group of camera grand masters.
 The Z7 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the Z7 also falls among the top 10 percent.
+In terms of its sensor size category (full frame cameras), the Z7 also ranks among the top 10 percent.

 |Mirrorless system camera|

 |9 shutter flaps per second|

 |134 x 101 x 67 mm, 675 g|